Krafting/Mixxx-Pioneer-DDJ-SX2/README.md

 it's very likely that it won't work. newer controllers are totally different.

+# are you going to upstream this?

+not yet - it still needs some work before that can happen:

+- a large portion of the code is from 2016, a year where I didn't have a consistent coding style yet and therefore it looks like a mess.
+- many of the run-time variables are defined outside. it's ugly.
+- some functions are unoptimized (for example, triggering samplers may result in some lag).
+- the Flip buttons are mapped to key shift, but that's not what they're supposed to do.
+- the code for advanced effect configuration is disabled - it looks too complicated and I am not sure whether I should re-enable it considering Mixxx's new effect framework works much better.
+- some lights turn off when pressing Shift.
+- sampler pads missing the ability to load in new samples.
+- even my current coding style is incompatible with that of Mixxx's.
+- there may be some other things I probably missed.

 # I found a bug.

 awesome! go to the "Issues" section, and create an issue.